 In human aging we can distinguish three 'times'.
 Physical time, biological time and intrinsic, lived time (ontochronology).
 The biological time can be written as a smooth function $b(t)$ of physical time.
-Ontochronology - which is in a sense the real age and time for a human being - is measured by the length of the graph $b(t)$ starting from the moment of birth $(t_0, b(t_0))$.
+Ontochronology - which is in a sense the real age for a human being - is measured by the length of the graph $b(t)$ starting from the moment of birth $(t_0, b(t_0))$.
 Thus

 $o(t) = \int_{t_0}^t\sqrt{1 + b'(t)^2} dt$